Steve: Thanks for joining us. I’m Steve Hsu.

 Tim: Yeah.
-So there actually, this company Impossible Burger has … or Impossible Foods has made a plant based burger that really tastes like a hamburger, and Burger King among others is rolling it out nationwide, and you probably can’t tell the difference.
+Actually, this company Impossible Foods has made a plant-based burger that really tastes like a hamburger.
+Burger King among others is rolling it out nationwide, and you probably can’t tell the difference.

 Corey: So let me jump in.
-I think you’re right.
-You can’t tell the difference.
-But as a friend of mine once said, “It tastes like beef and it hits your stomach and it feels like vegetable.
+I think you’re right, you can’t tell the difference.
+But as a friend of mine once said, “It tastes like beef, and it hits your stomach and it feels like vegetable.”
 It’s just gone.
-You don’t feel it after you consume it.”
-That I think may be an impediment to people who actually want the food first.
+You don’t feel it after you consume it.
+That, I think, may be an impediment to people who actually want the full nutrients.

 Tim: That’s interesting.
 Maybe.
-It’s got plenty of fat in it, so it should be, and plenty of protein.
-So in that sense it doesn’t have more carbohydrate.
-Maybe to a veggie burgers that have more carbohydrate, but this one really is, is replicating the nutritional profile of beef, whatever good or bad.
+It’s got plenty of fat in it, and plenty of protein, so in that sense it doesn’t have more carbohydrate.
+That may be true of veggie burgers that have more carbohydrate, but this one really is replicating the nutritional profile of beef, whatever good or bad.

 Tim: Yeah.
-To be honest I really think that is the key on the diet side.
-I mean I don’t think that kind of guilt alone, let alone eco guilt is going to drive it.
-But I do think that when you can get a plant based hamburger and it tastes exactly like what you want, and it’s actually cheaper, I think there’s a chance a lot of people will switch.
+To be honest, I really think that is the key on the diet side.
+I mean, I don’t think that guilt alone, let alone eco guilt, is going to drive it.
+But I do think that when you can get a plant-based hamburger and it tastes exactly like what you want, and it’s actually cheaper, I think there’s a chance a lot of people will switch.

 Steve: And will that be a big impact?
-Since you said like a third … How much of land is pastoral land?
-Is quite a bit, right?
+Since you said like a third … How much of land is pasture land?
+It’s quite a bit, right?

 Tim: A very small fraction of land is dedicated to poultry compared to beef.
-I’ve never actually calculated it to be honest.
-It’s probably … must be in the order of maybe of 15 percentable crop land and not out of agricultural land, just-
+I’ve never actually calculated it, to be honest.
+It must be in the order of maybe of 15% of all crop land but not out of all agricultural land.

 Steve: I think you can look up the carbon footprint of a serving of chicken versus beef.
 It’s quite a bit lower, so you’re definitely better.

-Tim: Yeah, but most people who calculate that don’t attribute in greenhouse gas cost to the land use.
-The same issue happens that we’ve been talking about in the bioenergy context, the same issue happens in lifecycle calculations for diets.
+Tim: Yeah, but most people who calculate that don’t attribute a greenhouse gas cost to the land use.
+So the same issue happens that we’ve been talking about in the bioenergy context, the same issue happens in lifecycle calculations for diets.

-Steve: But the way you want to do the calculation, so if I were grazing, suppose I had free range cows grazing on a pasture, would you compare that to planting the biggest most massive trees on all that land if I wanted to …
+Steve: But the way you want to do the calculation… So suppose I had free-range cows grazing on a pasture, would you compare that to planting the biggest, most massive trees on all that land if I wanted to—

 Corey: I have a question about unintended consequences again.
 If you were to push people away from beef, I understand that moving them to chicken may not have much of an impact.
 Does moving them to fish have a serious impact on the ecosystem or on carbon production?

-Tim: So fish are interesting.
+Tim: So fishes are interesting.
 We are dramatically overfishing.

 Corey: That’s what I was thinking.